rechhabra/carv-st-mae/README.md

 3. See the `code/imported_repos/README.md` file for more information on downloading the dependent, imported repositories.

+4. See the `data/README.md` file for more information on downloading the data used in the paper.

 ## Demo

 To see a demonstration of the repo and figures replication, check out the [colab notebook](https://colab.research.google.com/drive/1tG1-e4f5A5SFVvhDvZMGrWLRA_CE4Llb?usp=sharing).
 The downloaded notebook `carv_st_mae_demo.ipynb` is also conveniently located in this folder.